stefanspringer1/SwiftXML/README.md

 For any error during parsing an error is thrown and no document is then provided.

-The library is not to be used in concurrent contexts.
+The library is not to be used in concurrent contexts. –

+The description of the library that follows might not include all types and methods.
+Please see the documentation produced by DocC or use autocompletion in an according integrated development environment (IDE).

 ## Reading XML